3 Basic Copywriting Rules Not To Be Broken

 - Call to Action

-Using this formula will help you to avoid getting off topic or spend too much time on a particular topic that isn’t helpful to solving your readers problem.
+Using this formula will help you to avoid getting off topic or spend too much time on a particular topic that might become boring to your readers.

 How Do You Fix This??